pdorrell/sentence-word-search/docs/design.md

 * There is still at least one unsolved (ie unrevealed) instance of the word in the sentence that matches the selection.

-When there is a choice of unsolved instances of the same word to reveal, choose the first of those that occur in the sentence.
+When there is a choice of unsolved instances of the same word to reveal, choose the first instance of that word that occurs in the sentence.

 For the purposes of placement, it is undesirable for a word selection in the grid to completely cover another word selection.
 However it may be difficult to avoid this entirely.
 (The worst outcome